-Geographical breakdown by residence of the counterparty (20.4-20.7)
+Geographical breakdown by residence of the counterparty (20.4-20.6)

-Templates 20.4 to 20.7 contain information ‘country-by-country’ on the basis of the residence of the immediate counterparty as defined in paragraph 43 of Part 1 of this Annex.
+Templates 20.4 to 20.6 contain information ‘country-by-country’ on the basis of the residence of the immediate counterparty as defined in paragraph 43 of Part 1 of this Annex.
 The breakdown provided shall include exposures or liabilities with residents in each foreign country in which the institution has exposures.
-Exposures or liabilities with international organisations and multilateral development banks shall not be assigned to the country of residence of the institution but to the geographical area ‘Other countries’.
+The amount of non-domestic exposures or liabilities for each foreign country that is less than 1% of the total domestic and non-domestic exposures or liabilities respecively shall be allocated to the geographical area ‘Other countries’.
+In addition, exposures or liabilities with international organisations and multilateral development banks shall not be assigned to the country of residence of the institution but to the geographical area ‘Other countries’.

 ‘Derivatives’ shall include both trading derivatives, including economic hedges, and hedging derivatives under IFRS and under GAAP, reported in templates 10 and 11.